-The Admissions Representative is responsible for the recruitment and enrollment of new students to BSU, and for participating in activities and tasks that result in moving students through the enrollment funnel.
-The enrollment funnel includes the following critical processes: Prospect Generation, Inquiry Management, Application Development, and Admission to Enrollment.
-The primary objective is to meet or exceed enrollment goals established by the administration.
+The Admissions Representative is responsible for the recruitment and retention of new and current students to NTC.
+They are also responsible for activities and tasks that result in moving students through the enrollment funnel to registration.
+The enrollment funnel includes the following critical processes: Prospect Generation, Inquiry Management, Application Development and Admission to Enrollment.
+The primary objective is to meet or exceed established enrollment goals.
+The Admissions Representative will also serve students in the One Stop Service Center and act as the Liaison for certain academic programs.
+Candidates must possess a valid driver’s license and be able to pass a driving history background check.

-- Prospect Generation - Represent BSU Admissions at high schools, colleges, college fairs, businesses and community.
-Prepare and arrange schedule of visits and recruitment efforts according to overall recruitment plan.
-Maintain communication and assist with post-secondary application and financial aid processes.
-Identify target recruitment sites according to enrollment trends/analysis.
-Facilitate group presentations, small group discussions/workshops and one-to-one interaction to stimulate interest.
-Prepare and deliver presentations at information nights, Campus Preview Days, college days/nights, new student events, campus tours, and other special events.
+- Prospect Generation – College representation and recruiting at high schools, college fairs and business/community events.
+Prepare and arrange schedule of visits, recruitment efforts (i.e. communication flows, inbound & outbound marketing) according to NTC’s Recruitment Plan.
+Maintain communications and assist with post-secondary application and financial aid processes.
+Identify target recruitment opportunities based on data trends/analysis.
+Facilitate group presentation, small group discussions, workshops and one-to-one interaction to generate interest in NTC programs.
+Prepare and deliver presentations at information nights, Campus Preview Days, college days/nights new student events, campus tours and other special events.

-- Inquiry Management - Meet with students, parents/families and transfer students visiting campus and follow-up in a timely manner.
-Accurately communicate admissions requirements, and information about academic programs and student activities/life opportunities.
-Prepare, communicate and distribute timely, effective and professional recruitment materials to interested students, parents, schools, colleges, businesses and community groups.
-Assist with identification/tracking of target populations.
-Respond to written communications/phone calls from prospective students.
-Refer students to campus resources (e.g., career and academic planning, TRIO programs, financial aid, etc.).
-Probe to insure/verify all important issues/questions have been addressed.
+- Inquiry Management – Meet with students, parents/families and transfer students visiting campus and follow up in a timely manner and input all information into CRM.
+Accurately communicate admissions requirements academic program information and student activities/life opportunities.
+Prepare, communicate and distribute timely, effectively and professional recruitment messages to interested students, parents, schools, college business and community groups utilizing channels that use.
+Assist with identification/tracking of target populations through the CRM.
+Respond to communications from prospective students and connect with campus resources as seamlessly as possible.
+Probe to insure/verify that all important issues/questions have been addressed.

-- Application to Enrollment (Yield) – Work with incomplete applicants to ensure they submit required documentation for acceptance to the university.
-Follow-up is required with admitted students within territory.
+- Applications to Enrollment (Yield) – Work with incomplete applicants to ensure they submit required documentation for acceptance to the college.
+100% follow up is required of admitted student within programs assigned.
 Facilitate the process of admit to confirmed status.
-Follow-up with required confirmed documents; confirmation letter, housing information/deposit, and academic and advising registration.
-Serve as an advocate for the student with the Admissions Review Committee.
-Monitor the melt activity of confirmed students.
-Establish a proactive communication process to engage students between confirmation to the first week of class.
-Follow-up on “no-shows” for Academic Advisement & Registration on targeted population.
-Monitor the admitted/registered/dropped or cancelled list.
-Utilize CRM to recruit students.
+Follow up with required confirmed documents, confirmation letter, housing information/deposit, and academic and advising registration.
+Monitors the melt activity of confirmed students.
+Establishes a proactive communication flow/process to engage students between confirmation to the first week of class.
+Follows up on “no-shows” for Academic Advisement & Registration on targeted populations.
+Monitors the admitted/registered/dropped and cancelled list.
+Utilizes CRM (Hobson’s Connect), social media and the NTC website to recruit students.
+Performs initial advising for all new student in assigned programs.

 Minimum qualifications for this position include: